stacksgov/sip31-interim-grants/.github/ISSUE_TEMPLATE/submit-a-grant-application.md

 ## 🚀 Grant Mission, Impact, Risks, and Reference
 - **Grant Mission:**    _Stated in 2-3 sentences_
 - **Grant Impact:**    _Stated in 2-3 sentences, what do you hope this grant does for the ecosystem?
 Think in terms of measurables and try to describe what has happened as a result of your grant being successful._
 - **Grant Risks:** _What are the primary things that can go wrong or reasons why the grant would not be successful?
-How have you will you mitigate them?_
+How do you plan to mitigate these risks/ensure project success?_

 ## 🛣️ Grant Roadmap & Deliverables
 - **Deliverable:**  _State what it is you will deliver specifically, i.e. a web interface for X, a mobile app, an SDK, etc._
-- **Milestones:** _If your grant request is for more than 10,000 USD or equivalent, please propose how your project can break down into milestones_
+- **Milestones:** _If your grant request is for more than 10,000 USD or equivalent, please propose how your project can be broken down into milestones aligned with 1 to 2 month timeframes that the community can use to assess on track status and progress_